guilhermetavares/restkiss/docs/extending.rst

 Custom Endpoints
 ================

 Sometimes you need to provide more than just the typical HTTP verbs.
-Restless allows you to hook up custom endpoints that can take advantage of much of the ``Resource``.
+Restkiss allows you to hook up custom endpoints that can take advantage of much of the ``Resource``.